Holiday Marketing Tips on a Budget

 - Create a video of you and those in your office expressing gratitude and post it on your social media outlets.

 - Create a loyalty program for return customers.
 This will also encourage one-time buyers to more consistently use your services.

-These simple, cost-effective gestures can help boost sales while creating a positive experience for you and your customers that will start 2022 off on a good foot.
+These simple, cost-effective gestures can help boost sales while creating a positive experience for you and your customers that will start the new year off on a good foot.